 Waiting for the snow story?
 Here comes!

 The next day, we were off to Zermatt.
 To see SNOWW!!
 My entire reason to go on this trip.
 Apparently, between September and October, there is not much snowfall in Belgium.
 But that didn’t stop me, I still had hopes of seeing the snow.
 We parked our cars at Tasch station and took a train to Zermatt.
 We had bought our tickets to the Matterhorn Glacier Paradise.
+Also, did you know, you get to take free shuttle insides Zermatt if you have the tickets to MCP.
+So, yes, BINGO!
 We had to take three cable cars to reach the top.
 With every car we switched, my excitement got out of control.
 And on the final table, as I was reaching the top, I could see snow.
 Yes!!
 It was more than beautiful, exactly the way I imagined it to be.
 I couldn’t express the way I felt through words.
 I was Speechless. 😇

 As soon as I set my foot on snow, zoom, and I slipped.
 My first time on snow and I took to fall, by its beauty (and also because of my shoes).
 I clicked pictures and played in the snow with my niece and nephew as much as I could until 5 PM and then, it was time to say goodbye to the snow.
 By night, I was back to Saint Luc.
 Next morning we went on a funicular ride and we had to trek our way back during which I again fell comically.
 I have never trekked in my life and the first time I tried being a little adventurous, I ended up spraining my ankle. 😬